Techtonica/curriculum/web-patterns/web-patterns.md

 Form small groups and discuss:
    - What are Web Design Patter ?
-   - Why use Web Design Patter ?
+   - Why use Web Design Patterns?
    - What are the benefits to use a Web Design Pattern?
    - Which Web Design Pattern you should use for your personal site?